-All drugs are dangerous but some have more serious consequences than others.
+All drugs are dangerous, but some have more serious consequences than others.
 The chemicals found in aerosol sprays, gases, nitrites, and volatile solvents were never meant for prolonged human inhalation.
-As discussed previously sniffing or huffing these toxins to get high will cause damage to your body.
-But the real dangers of inhalant addiction could result in a lifetime of pain or death.
+Sniffing or huffing these toxins to get high will cause damage to your body.
+The real danger of inhalant addiction?
+It could result in a lifetime of chronic pain or death.

 Cognitive Dangers of Inhalant Abuse

-Inhalants are central nervous system depressants which slows down the brain’s activity.
-Even more alarming is the impact nitrites has on the person’s self-control.
-When misused nitrites lowers inhibitions and improves sexual pleasure resulting in unprotected sex and exposure to STD’s.
-However, the most significant danger is irreversible brain damage.
-In severe cases the person becomes dependent on the assistance of someone else, has difficulty holding conversations, experiences memory loss, convulsions or seizures, or slips into a coma.
+Inhalants are central nervous system depressants which slow down the brain’s activity.
+For example, nitrites lower a person’s self-control.
+When misused, nitrites lower inhibitions resulting in unprotected sex and exposure to STDs.
+A significant danger is irreversible brain damage.
+In severe cases, the person using inhalants becomes dependent on the assistance of someone else, has difficulty holding conversations, experiences memory loss or convulsions, or enters a coma.

 Mental Dangers of Inhalant Abuse

-Abusing inhalants can lead the abuser through a see-saw of mental illness symptoms.
-Hallucinations or delusions can occur putting the user and those around him at risk.
-But depression or suicidal thoughts may surface.
-Regardless which symptom the user experiences they are harmful due to the person’s lack of self-control.
+Abusing inhalants can lead the person through a see-saw of mental symptoms.
+Hallucinations or delusions can occur which put the person and those around them at risk.
+Depression or suicidal thoughts may surface.
+Regardless which symptom is experienced, the person using these substances need care and should seek help.

 Physical Dangers of Inhalant Abuse